 For hydrangeas that bloom on old wood, deadheading (or cutting flowers for indoor arrangements) can be performed on long or short stems in June through July without affecting next year’s flower buds.
 After August, it’s best to harvest only short stems.

-Can I prune some of the branches and not affect others?
+Can I prune some of the branches without affecting the others?

 Yes.
 You are only cutting off the flower buds on the stalks that you prune.